NAME: Nathan Small

 2. Have you ever been involved in a personal or business bankruptcy proceeding?

 3. Have you ever been arrested for, charged with, or convicted of drunken driving, any misdemeanor or any felony in New Mexico or any other state?
 If so, explain.

-Over 10 years ago a State Police officer pulled me over for speeding.
-I was arrested because I had an outstanding bench warrant for failing to pay a traffic ticket.
-Deeply embarrassed, I paid the traffic ticket at the station and was released.
+In 2011 during a traffic stop, I was taken into custody because of a bench warrant for forgetting to pay a traffic ticket.
+Embarrassed, I paid the traffic ticket at the station and the issue was resolved.